-Employing white box switches in the larger network– Network Definition
+Employing white box (whitebox) switches in the enterprise network– Network Definition

 White box switches share three basic attributes: they are built on commodity hardware, use chipsets (ASICs) from established vendors, and run your choice of network operating system (NOS).